Fitbit/ossapps/README.md

 * [Water Logged](https://github.com/tylerl0706/Water-Logged) by Tyler Leonhardt -  Log your water consumption at your wrist on your Fitbit Ionic!
 * [WeatherCast](https://github.com/cmspooner/Weather-and-Forecast) by Chris Spooner - A Weather and forcast app using scrollview and a modified version of Grégoire Sage's weather API
 * [Week Number](https://github.com/IanSavchenko/fitbit-week-number) by Ian Savchenko - A small app that shows you current and past/upcoming ISO week number.
 Has touch gestures handling and animations.
+* [Wikipedia](https://github.com/SaskiaKeil/fitbit-wikipedia) by Saskia Keil - An app to display wikipedia articles about places around your current location.
 * [Yoga](https://github.com/gurumukhi/fitbit-yoga-app) by Ram Dayal Vaishnav - 15 minutes Pranayam package for healthier you.
 * [TweetFit](https://github.com/qichuan/fitbit-twitter) by Qichuan ZHANG - A Twitter client app for Fitbit OS